PaddlePaddle/awesome-DeepLearning/transformer_courses/BERT_distillation/README_en.md

 |-export_model.py：Export sub-model and turn it into a static graph model
 ```

+This project supports TinyBERT distillation using DynaBERT's width adaptive strategy.
 The current project only supports running in the PaddleSlim-develop version, and we will update with subsequent releases.

 ### Model introduction